shawkyebrahim2514/Quoting-Website/README.md

 2. Clone the project repository from GitHub.
 3. Install the project dependencies by running `npm install` in the project root directory.
 4. Create a `.env` file in the project root directory and provide the necessary environment variables (e.g., database connection details, API keys, etc.).
-5. Start the server by running `npm start` in the project root directory.
+5. Start the server by running `npm start` in the project root directory, or use the nodemon by running `npm run nodemon`.
-6. The GraphQL API will be available at http://localhost:4000/graphql.
+6. The GraphQL API will be available at http://localhost:4000/graphql/.

 ### Exploring the API

 - You can explore and interact with the API using tools like Apollo Explorer or GraphQL Playground.
-Open the API endpoint (http://localhost:4000/graphql) in your browser or preferred API client.
+Open the API endpoint (http://localhost:4000/graphql/) in your browser or preferred API client.
 - The API documentation provides details on the available queries, mutations, and their input/output formats.
 It also includes examples of how to use the API to perform common tasks, such as creating a new quote or retrieving a list of quotes.

-### Authentication
+### Authorization

-- Some API operations may require authentication.
-In such cases, you need to include an authorization header in your requests.
-Refer to the API documentation for specific authentication requirements for each operation.
+- Some API operations may require authorization, you don't need to provide an access token for these operations as the server side take this token from the cookies of the user.
+- You need to provide a valid access token in the Authorization header of the request if you use the GraphQL Playground, or in the HTTP headers if you use the Apollo Explorer.

 ### Error Handling